 Thanks and praise to Rastawelt for posting this righteous reel-to-reel roots reggae mix:

-Listed below is the running order of songs for this special cross-faded set that — based on the original Jamaican release dates — could have been assembled in the late 1970s (though not 1973, as claimed), were it not for the recording that precedes the closing track:
+Listed below is the running order of songs for this special cross-faded set that — based on the original Jamaican release dates — that appears to have been assembled in the late 1970s:

 Note: Johnny Lover had purchased records in The Wailers‘ Tuff Gong shop in Jamaica prior to recording a few DJ (“toasting”) singles with The Destroyers as his backing band, according to Discogs.
 Lover also recorded a DJ version of “I Like It Like That” for Tuff Gong in 1971 (released in the UK as “Soul Town“).
 Interesting to see how many Johnny Lover singles were released in the US, but even more surprising is how little overlap there is with his recordings from Jamaica.
 Original 7-inch release of “Sun Is Shining” on Tuff Gong sold for $350 at auction in 2015.